1980 European Championship finals

 The 1980 European Championship finals took place in Italy between 11-22 June.
 It was the first edition of the tournament with eight teams, divided into two groups with the winners progressing straight to the final – semi-finals were introduced four years later.
 Panini celebrated the occasion with their first dedicated ‘Europa’ sticker album.
 Five nations sent entirely home-based squads – Czechoslovakia, Greece, Belgium, Italy and Spain.

-Group 1 included holders Czechoslovakia, Greece, making their major tournament debut, the Netherlands and West Germany.
+Group 1 included holders Czechoslovakia, Greece, the Netherlands and West Germany.
+Greece had topped a group including Hungary and the USSR to qualify for their major tournament debut, but would have to wait until 2004 to return to the Euros with a shock triumph.
 The Netherlands were in decline, with only a handful of players remaining from the sides beaten in the previous two World Cup Finals, notably Arie Haan, Ruud Krol and Johnny Rep. They reached the finals only by coming from two goals down to win their last qualifying game in East Germany.
-The Dutch squad contained Ipswich Town’s Frans Thijssen (but not team-mate Arnold Muhren) and several players soon to move to the Football League – Hans van Breukelen, Johnny Metgod, Heine Otto and Romeo Zondervan.
-West Germany’s squad was based on the Bundesliga, one of Europe’s strongest leagues; only two players, Rainer Bonhof and Uli Stielike, came from outside it, both with Spanish clubs.
+The Dutch squad contained Ipswich Town’s Frans Thijssen (but not team-mate Arnold Mühren) and several players soon to move to the Football League – Hans van Breukelen, Johnny Metgod, Heine Otto and Romeo Zondervan.
+Jupp Derwall’s West Germany squad was based on the Bundesliga, one of Europe’s strongest leagues; only two players, Rainer Bonhof and Uli Stielike, came from outside it, both with Spanish clubs.

 In Group 2, England returned to international tournaments alongside Belgium, Italy and Spain after failing to qualify for the 1974 or 1978 World Cups.
 1980 saw a first major tournament appearance for Kevin Keegan, top scorer in qualifying, together with 1970s national team stalwarts such as Trevor Brooking, Ray Clemence, Phil Neal and Peter Shilton.
 The squad also included Emlyn Hughes, who had made his England debut in 1969 and went to the Mexico World Cup a year later, while Kenny Sansom and Glenn Hoddle were the two youngest players picked by Ron Greenwood.
 Nottingham Forest striker Trevor Francis was ruled out by injury, while West Brom midfielder Bryan Robson was surprisingly omitted from the final 22, together with wingers Peter Barnes and Real Madrid’s in-form Laurie Cunningham.